-As of 1 June 2019, a National Health System (GESY) is in effect for the first time in Cyprus, introducing major differences in the provision of health care services.
-The new system introduces the concept of a personal GP in the community as a focal point for referrals to all specialised doctors.
-A network of private practitioners, pharmacies, and diagnostic centres has been set-up in order for health services to be provided.
-In June 2020, a number of private hospitals joined the new health system for purposes of in-hospital treatment.
-For the most part of the population (Cypriots, EU citizens, IP beneficiaries) in Cyprus, health services are now provided almost exclusively under the new health system.
+On 1 June 2019, a National Health System (GESY) came into effect for the first time in Cyprus, introducing major differences in the provision of health care services such as the concept of a personal general practitioner (GP) in the community as a focal point for referrals to all specialised doctors.
+For most of the population (Cypriots, EU citizens, BIPs), health services are now provided almost exclusively under the new health system.

 Asylum seekers, along with other persons that are part of the migrant population, are not included in the provisions of GESY.
 Their access to health services continues under the provisions of the previous system, which basically entails treatment by public, in-patient and out-patient departments of the public hospitals.
-The same applies for asylum seekers who are working, despite the fact that since the implementation of GESY, obligatory monthly contributions apply to all employed persons with the purpose of contributing (and accessing) GESY services.
+The same applies for asylum seekers who are working, despite the fact that since the implementation of GESY, they contribute to GESY as employed persons.

-Asylum seekers residing both in Kofinou and Pournara Centres as well as the community, are included in the National COVID-19 Vaccination Plan.
-Due to the fact that asylum seekers are not covered by GESY, participation in the program for those residing in the community was granted with the submission of an application form, accompanied with a copy of a valid hospital card.
-During the course of 2021, walk-in vaccination arrangements were organized by the MoH, which provided easier access for the population, and large numbers of asylum seekers received their vaccination doses.
+Asylum seekers residing both in Kofinou and Pournara Centres as well as the community are included in the National COVID-19 Vaccination Plan.
+Because asylum seekers are not covered by GESY, participation in the program for those residing in the community was granted with submission of an application form, accompanied by a copy of a valid hospital card.
+During the course of 2021, walk-in vaccination arrangements were organized by the Ministry of Health, which provided easier access for the population, and large numbers of asylum seekers received their vaccination doses.

 Asylum seekers who need to receive essential treatment which is not available in the RoC are not included in the relevant scheme introduced by the Ministry of Health transposing the Directive on patients’ rights in cross-border healthcare.
 In practice, however, the Ministry has covered the costs, upon approval of the Minister of Health, for several cases of child asylum seekers to receive medical treatment outside the country.

-In a number of cases, asylum seekers reported to Cyprus Refugee Council that they faced racist behaviour from medical staff, often in relation to their poor Greek language skills and the reluctance of the latter to communicate in English.
-Such reports continued in 2021.
+In a number of cases, asylum seekers reported to the CyRC that they faced racist behaviour from medical staff, often in relation to their poor Greek language skills and the reluctance of the latter to communicate in English.
+Such reports continued in 2022.

 Specialised Health Care

 Asylum seekers without adequate resources who have special reception needs are also entitled to free of charge necessary medical or other care, including appropriate psychiatric services.
 The Refugee Law incorporates the provision of the recast Reception Conditions Directive in relation to identifying and addressing special reception needs, including for victims of torture.
 In practice, the identification of vulnerabilities is conducted mainly in the camps from appointed professionals, albeit not without gaps.
 The situation is much more challenging in the community due to the lack of a specific mechanism and procedures to timely identify and address those needs.
 In addition, there are no specialised facilities or services, except for the ones available to the general population within the public health care system.
 Currently, there is only one NGO, the Cyprus Refugee Council, offering specialised social and psychological support to victims of torture and gender-based violence, operating through the funds of United Nations Voluntary Fund for the Victims of Torture (UNVFVT) and the EU.
 During 2021, 118 persons received relevant services and in 2022, 142 persons.
 The fund has been renewed for 2023.

 Article 9ΙΓ(1)(b) Refugee Law.